Debugging / intermediate

 The frame reserves space before the image finishes loading.
 The image can arrive without pushing the content below it.

-Ads and embeds need stable regions
+Embeds need stable regions

 Font shifts are real